 The Conservation Leadership Programme is a partnership that brings together three renowned international conservation organisations.
 The CLP conservation partners share a common concern for, and a commitment to, our natural environment and its constituent biodiversity.
 To be effective, CLP requires a wide range of experience, expertise and networks.
 This is provided by the combined resources of the CLP conservation partners.
 These organisations recognise that by working together, sharing expertise and pooling resources, they can deliver programme objectives far more effectively than through separate efforts.

-BirdLife International is the world’s largest nature conservation Partnership, with 120 BirdLife Partners worldwide – one per country – and growing.
-It is driven by its belief that local people, working for nature in their own places but connected nationally and internationally through its global Partnership, are the key to sustaining all life on this planet.
+BirdLife International is the world’s largest nature conservation Partnership, with 116 BirdLife Partners in 113 countries.
+BirdLife is driven by its belief that local people, working for nature in their own places but connected nationally and internationally through the global Partnership, are the key to sustaining all life on this planet.
 This unique local-to-global approach delivers high impact and long-term conservation for the benefit of nature and people.

 Fauna & Flora International

-Fauna & Flora International (FFI) is the world’s longest established international conservation body.
-Founded over 100 years ago, FFI acts to conserve threatened species and ecosystems worldwide, choosing solutions that are sustainable, are based on sound science and take account of human needs.
-Renowned for its science-based approach, FFI has pioneered sustainable conservation work that tackles problems holistically, providing solutions that simultaneously help wildlife, humans and the environment.
+Fauna & Flora International (FFI) is the world’s longest established international wildlife conservation organisation.
+Founded in 1903, FFI acts to conserve threatened species and ecosystems worldwide.
+Renowned for an approach underpinned by robust science, FFI has pioneered collaborative, partnership-based, community-led conservation that tackles problems holistically, providing sustainable solutions that simultaneously benefit wildlife, support local livelihoods and safeguard the natural landscapes and seascapes on which we all ultimately depend.

 Wildlife Conservation Society